 Are you looking for Videos About Decoding CVC words?
 Here is your teacher-approved list of YouTube videos from Simply Kinder.
-These videos would be perfect to start a lesson, to model reading, or even at the end a lesson to bring it all together.
-Almost all of the videos show and model the letters used in the CVC word, the recode and a picture to represent the CVC word.
+These videos would be perfect to start a lesson, to model reading, or even at the end of a lesson to bring it all together.
+Almost all of the videos show and model the letters used in the CVC word, the recode, and a picture to represent the CVC word.

 The CVC Song by Harry Kindergarten Music (2:13)

 This CVC song is great for practicing CVC words.
 It is fast paced and has a visual to go with each word.

 Blending Words for Kids by ELF Kid Videos (2:19)

 This video is slow paced but would be perfect for introducing CVC words or using in a small group instruction with students that may be struggling.
 This video does offer a visual for support and a short sentence using the CVC word and beginner sight words.

 Blending CVC Words with Starfall by Starfall Education Foundation (1:46)

 This video is slow paced but great for showing students how one letter in a word can change a word and it’s meaning.
 In this video, it shows either the beginning or ending letter being changed.

 Practice Blending Sounds for Reading-CVC Words by Epic Phonics (1:55)